-I want to use the information I got from running through the inventory and use it to drop my team in some buckets.
+I want to use the information I now have and use it to drop my team in some buckets.
 This should inform the best direction in which to take the team.

 A favorite is a top two or three team.
 You made a deep playoff run last year or had a clearly superior team that had some bad luck that knocked it out.

 A contender is a playoff team.
 You’re right in the mix, and you could find yourself in the super bowl, though it would take some things to break your way.

 A stuck in the middle squad isn’t terrible, but it’s not great, either.
 You might make the playoffs, but you’re not a real threat.
 You’re a .500 team.

 A bottom feeder is a team that’s not likely to get many wins.
 It’s clear that you’re not contending.